BernardTolosajr/mrt-ninja/README.md

 ## Contributing

-We welcome contributions that would make this tool more useful for the Philippines community -- whether it's adding support for more MBTA lines, or entire new features.
+We welcome contributions that would make this tool more useful for the Philippines community -- whether it's adding support for more MRT lines, or entire new features.

 Please create a GitHub issue if you have an idea.
 And if you're able to code a solution and open a pull request, even better!

 # License

-MBTA Ninja is released under the [MIT License](http://www.opensource.org/licenses/MIT)
+MRT Ninja is released under the [MIT License](http://www.opensource.org/licenses/MIT)